np422/add-host-rb/Readme.md

 ```

 Where hostname/hostalias is in short form, the AHDOMAIN is provided in domain
-parameter and ssh is set to true if the host added was reachable over ssh and
+parameter and ssh is set to true if the host added was reachable over ssh,
 ssh-keys were found and added to known_hosts

 Then a call is made to the method ```extobj.do_whatever```, where an extension
-can do pretty much whatever it wants.
+can do pretty much whatever it wants to do with the information about the newly

-An minimal and useless example how to implement an addhost extension:
+added host.

+I've included the extension that I actually use in the repo as an example.
+I
+didn't think the stuff i put in addhost_extension.rb was generic enough to
+include in the add-host command, but rather very specific to my personal
+use-case.

+The minimal_addhost_extension.rb can be used as starting point if you should
+wish to try to write one yourself.
+That file is also included inline below:

 ``` ruby